 Papers should be double-spaced, paginated, and formatted according to the BPS style guide.

-Books for review and book reviews should be sent to the Book Review Editor at [email protected].
+Book reviews should be sent to the Book Review Editor at [email protected].

 Hard copy subscriptions are not available for this publication.